Below are the candidates for 2016 IEEE Technical Activities Vice President-Elect.

-Doug’s longstanding innovative, energetic leadership across IEEE has responded to members, worldwide, through active service on key organizations across IEEE.
-He was on the IEEE Board of Directors, currently chairs the IEEE Employee Benefits and Compensation Committee, leads the IEEE Cloud Computing Initiative’s conference activities, and was on the IEEE Corporate Engagement Committee, and Career and Professional Development Committee.
+Doug’s constructive leadership across IEEE has responded to members, worldwide, through active service on key organizations across IEEE.
+He was on the IEEE Board of Directors, chaired the IEEE Employee Benefits and Compensation Committee, led the IEEE Cloud Computing Initiative’s conference activities, and was on the IEEE Corporate Engagement and Career & Professional Development Committees.

 As ComSoc President, he established a strategic vision and with ComSoc’s leadership:

 - Improved information sharing using social networking